remotesynth/jsMobileConf/convince-your-boss.md

 ## Help Your Company Win with JavaScript

-At jsMobileConf, you'll learn from some of the brightest minds across industries, including speakers from Microsoft, Google, Adobe, and Progress.
-You'll enjoy inspirational keynotes from folks like [Ethan Marcotte](https://twitter.com/beep), who coined the term "Responsive Design", and have a chance to network with like-minded developers.
+At jsMobileConf, you'll learn from some of the brightest minds across industries, including speakers from Microsoft, Netlify, Adobe, and Progress.
+You'll enjoy inspirational keynotes from folks like [Max Firtman](https://twitter.com/firt), an industry leader in mobility.

 In addition to some powerful information and great new relationships, you’ll leave jsMobileConf with actionable tools to help you take your JavaScript game to the next level.